 - Work with local staff to develop tailored digital messaging in support of local campaign objectives

-- Serve as community manager and moderator for E4E-NY groups (including Facebook groups, WhatsApp threads, etc.)
+- Serve as community manager and moderator for E4E-CHI groups (including Facebook groups, WhatsApp threads, etc.)

 - Serve as the liaison between the chapter and national digital staff in sourcing and drafting digital content as well as upholding best practices for email strategy and audience segmentation

 - Ensure local priorities are reflected in national digital programming and communications calendar

 - Create and push out local digital content on national social channels during live events